steull6163/secure-notes/README.md

 # Secure Notes

-A simple Spring Boot App for creating and storing text notes that are securely encrypted.
+A simple Spring Boot Application for creating and storing text notes that are securely encrypted.
-The App consists of a Spring REST Service with a database and an angular frontend.
+The Application consists of a Spring REST Service with a database and an angular frontend, all within an executable jar.
 The question of how to provide security for the content is to be answered.
-The reasons for decisions made are stated below.
+Reasons for the decisions made according to the software design are stated below.

 Tech decisions:
 * latest LTS Java 17